tintinweb/vscode-decompiler/README.md

 # Decompiler!

 Let's be honest, there is no reason to remember how to decompile stuff with the various tools available.
-Wouldn't it be nice to just decompile the $h*! out of things right off the fingertips in visual studio code?
+Wouldn't it be nice to just decompile the $h*! out of things right off the fingertips in Visual Studio Code?
 Well, here we go:

 This extension can be used to decompile ...